-From competing visions to the "Agricultural Systems of the Future"
+From a vision contest to the "Agricultural Systems of the Future"

 Due to the multifaceted challenges faced by today’s agrosystems, new and alternative ways of sustainable and resilient agricultural production will be required.
 But how do agrosystems need to be designed to adequately meet the complex challenges?
 In order to identify relevant fields of research and innovation in Germany, the Federal Ministry of Education and Research (BMBF) laid the foundation for the future in 2015 by establishing the “Agrosystems future process – ideas and strategies for a liveable future”.